Lucid's Philosophy on Acoustic Musical Recordings

 noise, jitter, and distortion.
 Lucid performs all post-production work entirely in the

-digital domain at 32 bit floating point resolution using very high quality
+digital domain at 32 or 64 bit floating point resolution using very high quality

 post-production digital tools and plugins.

-- Use little to no equalization.
-Lucid uses absolutely no EQ during
+- Use little to no compression.
+Lucid uses no compression during

 compression, limiting, or gain adjustments are sometimes needed on the loudest passages